mahantesh-ais/patches/README.md

 	`sudo apt-get build-dep xen`

- 	Now download xen-4.8.1 from internet (it is referred as xen-blktap3 below).
+ 	Now download xen-4.8.1 from internet (it is referred as xen-blktap3 below) and apply all the patches in xen-4.8.1-patches/ directory.

 	> Create file .config in the xen-blktap3 tree and insert the following line (without quotes).
 This is required while running pv guests for the pygrub to execute properly.
 	"PYTHON_PREFIX_ARG=--install-layout=deb"

 	Run the following commands inside xen to build and install the dependencies for blktap3:

 	`./configure --prefix=/usr`
 	`./generic.sh`
 	`sudo ./generic_install.sh`